 It is up to the business management to then decide where to put this money.

 How much of the capital should be used to buy fixed assets for the business?
 How much for employee well-being?
-How much should the business invest into deposits or bonds?
+How much should the business invest in deposits or bonds?

 If you make these decisions for your business, then congratulations!
 You are a financial manager.